untoldengine/UntoldEngine/docs/04-Engine Development/02-Architecture/outOfCore.md

 | `GeometryStreamingSystem` | Every 0.1 s (background) | Load/unload entities by distance; uploads from CPU registry |
 | `MeshResourceManager` | On demand (fallback) | Disk cache for non-stub entities |

+`ProgressiveAssetLoader` no longer processes per-frame jobs.
+Its sole responsibility is the CPU registry: storing `CPUMeshEntry` records at registration time and serving them to `GeometryStreamingSystem` on demand. `tick()` is a retained no-op for call-site compatibility.

 ---

 ## Phase 0 — Parse (happens once, async)